Inflation: Negative

-New York City Pizza shop where prices were changed from the fixed sign price of "$0.99" to the new price of "$1.50".
-During periods of high and rising inflation, prices may rise faster than a fixed-price sign is able to accommodate.
+Inflation is illustrated by the contrast between what R$100 could buy in 2010 and in 2022, observed by Lula during a meeting with women in Brasilândia.

 High or unpredictable inflation rates are regarded as harmful to an overall economy.
 They add inefficiencies in the market and make it difficult for companies to budget or plan long-term.
 Inflation can act as a drag on productivity as companies are forced to shift resources away from products and services to focus on profit and losses from currency inflation.
 Uncertainty about the future purchasing power of money discourages investment and saving.
 Inflation hurts asset prices such as stock performance in the short-run, as it erodes non-energy corporates' profit margins and leads to central banks' policy tightening measures.
 Inflation can also impose hidden tax increases.
 For instance, inflated earnings push taxpayers into higher income tax rates unless the tax brackets are indexed to inflation.

 With high inflation, purchasing power is redistributed from those on fixed nominal incomes, such as some pensioners whose pensions are not indexed to the price level, towards those with variable incomes whose earnings may better keep pace with the inflation.
 This redistribution of purchasing power will also occur between international trading partners.
 Where fixed exchange rates are imposed, higher inflation in one economy than another will cause the first economy's exports to become more expensive and affect the balance of trade.
 There can also be negative effects to trade from an increased instability in currency exchange prices caused by unpredictable inflation.